-As of June 30, 2017, land held includes possible future park and recreation sites.
+As of June 30, 2018, land held includes possible future park and recreation sites.
 The Year 2000 Plan District includes property acquired in a prior year from the Wesleyan Church and property north of City Hall which is held for future development.
 The West Side District includes property acquired in the Villebois area.
-Construction in progress is predominately related to improvements under construction on various road projects included in the Tooze Rd project as well as the East West Connector.
-Additional information about the Agency's capital assets and depreciation can be found beginning on page 25 in the Notes to the Basic Financial Statements.
+The increase in construction in progress is predominately related to improvements on projects including the Tooze Road project as well as the East West Connector.
+Generally, at the completion of a project the capital assets are transferred to the City at cost.
+Additional information about the Agency's capital assets and depreciation can be found beginning on page 24 in the Notes to the Basic Financial Statements.